Full-Time Faculty

 About

-Jacqueline Scott is Associate Professor of Philosophy at Loyola University and Assistant Chair of the Philosophy Department.
+Jacqueline Scott is an Associate Professor and the Chairperson of the Philosophy Department at Loyola University.
 She came in 2000 after teaching at the University of Memphis.
 She earned her PhD in philosophy and humanities from Stanford University in 1995.
 Prior to that she received her BA in Philosophy and French from Spelman College and studied at the Université de Strasbourg during the 1987–88 academic year.

 Degrees